S Corporations, Partnerships and Limited Liability Companies

 Form 502 must be filed by the 15th day of the fourth month following the close of the entity's taxable year.
 For example, calendar year returns must be filed on or before April 15 each year.

 An automatic six-month filing extension is allowed for pass-through entities filing on Form 502.
-No paper application or online application for extension is required.
+No application for extension is required.
 To avoid late-filing penalties, Form 502 must be filed no later than six months from the original due date of the return.
 For example, a calendar year Form 502 is due on April 15; therefore, the return must be filed no later than October 15 for the six-month extension provision to apply.

 The automatic extension of time to file does not extend the payment due date for withholding tax.
 The withholding tax payment is due on the due date of the pass-through entity's return regardless of whether the extension to file the income return (Form 502) is used.
 Use Form 502W to make the withholding tax payment by the due date.